 This course is for current or prospective teachers of GCSE computer science who have some understanding of computer science principles.

 You’ll need to understand the basic building blocks of algorithms, and how they are represented in pseudocode and flowcharts.
-If you’re looking for support with these topics, we recommend the Representing algorithms course.
+If you’re looking for support with these topics, we recommend the Representing algorithms using flowcharts and pseudocode course.

 01 | Tracing algorithms – learn how to effectively trace algorithms to understand how they work and whether they can be improved.